the-front/angularjs-ee-boilerplate/docs/en/README.md

 * If you use Sublime Text, check this out:

-  * [[GitHub] erkobridee / sublime-angularjs-ee-snippets](https://github.com/erkobridee/sublime-angularjs-ee-snippets) - Sublime Text 2 / 3 Snippets and Completions for Angular.js and Require.js (focused to the angularjs-ee-boilerplate code)
+  * **Outdated** [[GitHub] erkobridee / sublime-angularjs-ee-snippets](https://github.com/erkobridee/sublime-angularjs-ee-snippets) - Sublime Text 2 / 3 Snippets and Completions for Angular.js and Require.js (focused to the angularjs-ee-boilerplate code)

   * [[GitHub] maxhoffmann / angular-snippets](https://github.com/maxhoffmann/angular-snippets) - Sublime Text Snippets and Completions for Angular.js